kubernetes/website/docs/tasks/manage-daemon/rollback-daemon-set.md

 Each `ControllerRevision` stores the annotations and template of a DaemonSet revision.

-`kubectl rollout undo` takes a specific `ControllerRevision`, and replaces DaemonSet template with the template stored in the `ControllerRevision`.
+`kubectl rollout undo` takes a specific `ControllerRevision` and replaces DaemonSet template with the template stored in the `ControllerRevision`.
 `kubectl rollout undo` is equivalent to updating DaemonSet template to a previous revision through other commands, such as `kubectl edit` or `kubectl